The Best Mezcal From Oaxaca (25 Must-Try Brands for Mezcal Lovers)

 What is mezcal made of?

 Mezcal can be made from more than 30 varieties of agave.
 They all have different tastes and flavor profiles; there’s sweet agave, vegetal agave, and more.
-Some, like espadΓn, are more commonly used than others, like madre cuishe.

-When choosing a mezcal, be on the lookout for the different types of agave listed below.
 You’ll find one of these words, espadin, robala, tepextate or ensamble, on the label of all the most popular mezcal available today.
+Some, like espadín, are more commonly used than others, like madre cuishe.

-- Tobala: Tobala is a type of maguey plant known for its light and floral notes.
+• Tobala: Tobala is a type of maguey plant known for its light and floral notes.

-- Tepextate: Tepextate agave is less commonly used to make mezcal due to its long harvesting time β it takes up to 25 years before it can be harvested!
+• Tepextate: Tepextate agave is less commonly used to make mezcal due to its long harvesting time — it takes up to 25 years before it can be harvested!

-- Ensamble: An ensamble mezcal means it contains at least two different agave plant species.
+• Ensamble: An ensamble mezcal means it contains at least two different agave plant species.

 What are the types of mezcal?

-- Joven mezcal: Aged for less than two months.
+• Joven mezcal: Aged for less than two months.

-- Reposado mezcal: Aged between two months to one year.
+• Reposado mezcal: Aged between two months to one year.

-- Anejo mezcal: Aged mezcals, which must sit for one year or longer.
+• Anejo mezcal: Aged mezcals, which must sit for one year or longer.

 With the basics about mezcal out of the way, let’s get to this list of the 25 best Oaxaca mezcal brands and the best mezcal from Oaxaca, Mexico.
-If you want to learn more about mezcal, check out the Mezcal FAQ at the end of the article.

 Best Mezcal from Oaxaca Mexico

-1. Ilegal Mezcal AΓ±ejo
+1. Ilegal Mezcal Añejo

 Ilegal mezcal was founded by John Rexer who initially smuggled the mezcal to his bar in Antigua, Guatemala.
-Today, it’s one of the best brands of Oaxacan mezcal you can buy, with joven, reposado and aΓ±ejo offerings.
+Today, it’s one of the best brands of Oaxacan mezcal you can buy, with joven, reposado and añejo offerings.

 Best Mezcal From Oaxaca Mexico